-If you do require the additional isolation of the network, devices, PIDs etc. provided by other runtimes, Apptainer can make use of additional namespaces and functionality such as seccomp and cgroups.
+If you do require the additional isolation of the network, devices, PIDs, etc., which other runtimes provide, Apptainer can make use of additional namespaces and functionality such as seccomp and cgroups.

 Singularity Image Format (SIF)

 Apptainer uses SIF as its default container format.
 A SIF container is a single file, which makes it easy to manage and distribute.
 Inside the SIF file, the container filesystem is held in a SquashFS object.
-By default, we mount the container filesystem directly using SquashFS.
-On a network filesystem this means that reads from the container are data-only.
-Metadata operations happen locally, speeding up workloads with many small files.
+When in suid mode, Apptainer mounts the container filesystem directly using SquashFS, otherwise it mounts the filesystem with squashfuse.
+In either case, on a network filesystem, this means that reads from the container are data-only.
+Metadata operations happen locally, speeding up workloads that involve many small files.

 Holding the container image in a single file also enables unique security features.
 The container filesystem is immutable, and can be signed.
-The signature travels in the SIF image itself so that it is always possible to verify that the image has not been tampered with or corrupted.
+The signature travels as part of the SIF image itself so that it is always possible to verify that the image has not been tampered with or corrupted.

-We use private PGP keys to create a container signature, and the
+Apptainer uses private PGP keys to create a container signature, and the

-corresponding

-public key in order to verify the container signature.
-Verification of signed
+corresponding public keys to verify the container.
+Verification of

 apptainer pull commands against the Library API registries.
 The prevalence